rchanpra/blackjack/README.md

 ## Blackjack Ruling
 - Decisions are hit, stand, and double down.
 - First decisions also include split and surrender.
+- Splitting can only be done when 2 initial cards dealt have the same rank.
 - Blackjack is the strongest, followed by 5-card Charlie, and then normal hand.
 - Winnings are 1:1.
 - Dealer will hit until their hand value is at least 17 with ace counting as 11 without busting.